-Gastroesophageal reflux is the term for what happens when part of the stomach’s contents – especially highly acidic gastric juices - travel back up the oesophagus.
-This disorder causes what is referred to as heartburn (though it is actually oesophagus burn).
-If it persists over the long-term, the consequences can be more serious: since the oesophagus wall is unable to withstand the acidity, it results in chronic inflammation with the potential for more serious damage (particularly ulcers).
+Gastroesophageal reflux is the term for what happens when part of the stomach’s contents – especially highly acidic gastric juices - travel back up the esophagus.
+This disorder causes what is referred to as heartburn (though it is actually esophagus burn).
+If it persists over the long-term, the consequences can be more serious: since the esophagus wall is unable to withstand the acidity, it results in chronic inflammation with the potential for more serious damage (particularly ulcers).

 What could be masked by the symptoms?